-- 1 Open or create a session in Pro Tools LE. - 2 Specify the session meter (MIDI > Change Meter) and tempo (MIDI > Change Tempo). - 3 Select Grid mode.

-4 Prepare to record using a MIDI click (see "Using the Click Plug-In" on page 64 or "Using an External MIDI Click" on page 65).

-5 Record a drum track (see "Recording an Audio Track" on page 74) keeping in mind that you want to use only the best bar (measure).
+- 1 Open or create a session in Pro Tools LE. - 2 Specify the session meter (MIDI > Change Meter) and tempo (MIDI > Change Tempo). - 3 Select Grid mode. - 4 Prepare to record using a MIDI click (see "Using the Click Plug-In" on page 69 or "Using an External MIDI Click" on page 70). - 5 Record a drum track (see "Recording an Audio Track" on page 80) keeping in mind that you want to use only the best bar (measure).
 Your recording should fit the grid at the specified tempo and meter.

-Import an existing audio file, such as a drum loop from a sample library, and place it on an audio track (see "Importing Audio" on page 71).
-6 Drag on the waveform with the Selector to make a one-bar selection.
+Import an existing audio file, such as a drum loop from a sample library, and place it on an audio track (see "Importing Audio" on page 77).

+6 Click the Selector tool, and drag on the waveform with the Selector to make a one-bar selection.
 Note that the selection snaps to the specified grid.